Loading…

 By the series' midpoint, the martial arts tournament that opened the story has been revealed as a mechanism for something else.
 The organization behind the competition, the nature of certain characters' powers, and Jin Mori's own origin all connect to a conflict that has been operating beneath the surface since chapter 1.

 The mythology arc is where God of High School becomes structurally unusual for its genre.
-The power scaling continues — characters reach divine-entity level — but the emotional core remains the relationships established in the tournament arc.
-Jin Mori's relationship to what he discovers about himself, Han Daewi's motivations evolving beyond their original scope, Yoo Mira's position in a conflict she didn't initially understand — these threads from the early chapters come back with accumulated weight.
+The power scaling continues, with characters reaching divine-entity level.
+But the emotional core remains the relationships established in the tournament arc.
+Jin Mori's relationship to what he discovers about himself, Han Daewi's motivations evolving beyond their original scope, and Yoo Mira's position in a conflict she didn't initially understand: these threads from the early chapters come back with accumulated weight.

 Park Yongje's approach to the mythology involves scale that can feel disconnected from the school-tournament premise that opened the series.
 Some readers find it a natural extension.
 Others find the shift too large.
 The reading guide version of this: if you engaged with the trio's relationships and Jin Mori's character, the mythology arc is for you.
 If you came purely for grounded high-school fighting, the series changes significantly after the tournament.